Flight/clocks/README.md

 ### Run OTA Update

+1. Create new GIT Tag

+   `git tag -a v0.0.1 -m "new release"`

+   `git push origin v0.0.1` (optional)

-1. Run OTA web-server from `ota_server` folder.
+2. Run OTA web-server from `ota_server` folder.
 I'm using this [http-server](https://github.com/http-party/http-server) as **OpenSSL one didn't work properly** and was hanging during download until you don't stop it manually.

    `cd ota_server`

    `sudo npx http-server -S -C ../main/ota_update/cert.pem -p 8070 -c-1`

-2. Drop the file `clocks.bin` to `ota_server` folder or setup the build to generate the output file in that folder.
+3. Drop the file `clocks.bin` to `ota_server` folder or setup the build to generate the output file in that folder.

    You can find the `main.bin` in the `build` folder after you built it.
 Just copy and rename it to `clocks.bin`.

-3. Restart the ESP32.
+4. Restart the ESP32.
 It will automatically start update process in 10 seconds after boot.

-4. **Shut down the web server** after update as it will **loop the download process** if the clocks will be manually rebooted again.
-The version comparison is not implemented yet.

 ## More photos